Roelof Botha

-Roelof F. Botha (born 19 September 1973) is a South African actuary, venture capitalist and company director.
+Roelof Frederik Botha (born 19 September 1973) is a South African-American venture capitalist.
+He served as the managing partner of Sequoia Capital from 2022 to 2025.
+He joined the firm in 2003 as a partner, later taking over their U.S. and European early-stage investment franchises in 2017.
+Botha was the chief financial officer (CFO) of PayPal from 2000 to 2003, taking the company public in 2002.

-Botha is a partner at Sequoia Capital and as of 2022 sits on the boards of MongoDB, Evernote, Bird, Ethos, Natera, Square, Unity, and Xoom.
-He also worked with AssureRX, FutureAdvisor, Instagram, Mixpanel and Mu Sigma.
-He previously sat on the board of directors of Meebo and YouTube before they were each acquired by Google, Weebly before they were acquired by Square, and Tumblr before they were acquired by Yahoo!.
-He previously sat on the boards of Eventbrite, Jawbone, Mahalo, Nimbula, Tokbox, and Whisper.
+Botha has influenced a variety of private and public American companies since the early 2000s.
+His involvement as a board director, as of 2022, has spanned MongoDB, Evernote, Bird, Natera, Square, Unity, and Xoom.
+He has worked with AssureRX, FutureAdvisor, Instagram, Mixpanel and Mu Sigma.
+Botha was previously on the boards of Meebo and YouTube before they were each acquired by Google, Weebly before they were acquired by Square, and Tumblr before they were acquired by Yahoo!.
+He was involved with 23andMe, Eventbrite, Jawbone, Mahalo, Nimbula, Tokbox, and Whisper.

-On Forbes Midas List, an annual ranking of venture capital professionals, he ranked 22nd in 2008, 9th in 2021, and 36th in 2022.
+He has historically ranked highly on Forbes' annual ranking of venture capitalists, the Midas List.
+Botha was ranked 22nd in 2008, 9th in 2021, 36th in 2022, and 13th in 2025.

-Education and career
+Early life and education

 Botha was born in Pretoria, South Africa, and at the age of six he moved to Cape Town with his parents.
 He was raised in Hout Bay, a suburb of Cape Town, and attended Hoërskool Jan van Riebeeck.
 Botha earned a BSc in Actuarial Science, Economics, and Statistics from the University of Cape Town, graduating in 1996.
 He worked as a business analyst at McKinsey & Co. in Johannesburg from 1996 through 1998.
 He then moved to the United States, where he received an MBA from the Stanford University Graduate School of Business.

+Career

 In 2000, prior to his graduation from Stanford, Botha became director of corporate development for PayPal.
 He moved on to vice-president of finance and was named CFO in September 2001.
 PayPal went public in February 2002, and was purchased by eBay in October 2002.
-Meg Whitman offered Botha the opportunity to stay on as CFO post-acquisition, but he left to join Sequoia Capital in January 2003.
+Meg Whitman offered Botha the opportunity to stay on as CFO post-acquisition, but venture capitalist Michael Moritz, who had invested in PayPal and served as a board member, offered him a partnership, which he accepted in January 2003.

-At Sequoia, Botha oversaw the firm's investment in YouTube, Instagram, and Square, among others.
-He also helped to plan the acquisition of Xoom by PayPal.
-In 2017, Botha took over lead responsibility for Sequoia's US operations from Jim Goetz.
+At Sequoia Capital, Botha oversaw the firm's investment in YouTube, Instagram, and Block (formerly Square), among others.
+He helped to plan the acquisition of Xoom by PayPal.
+In 2017, Botha assumed responsibility for Sequoia's U.S. operations from Jim Goetz.
 In April 2022, Sequoia announced that, starting in July 2022, Botha would replace Doug Leone as Senior Steward of Sequoia's global brand and operations.

 Botha has led or co-led Sequoia's investments in several early and growth stage companies.
-As of 2022, his active investments include Ethos, Evernote, GenEdit, Landis, mmhmm, Pendulum, Skiff, Temporal Technologies, and The Org.
+As of 2022, his active investments include Ethos Technologies, Evernote, GenEdit, Landis, mmhmm, Pendulum, Skiff, Temporal Technologies, and The Org.
+On October 9, 2023, Botha became chairman of the board of directors at Unity Technologies.